 Some SBEs were unable to verify enrollee age and metal level characteristics, therefore those figures do not sum to 11,750,175; more information is available in the PUF definitions.

 The figures reported reflect data as a percent of the total (11,750,175), therefore totals may not sum to 100%.

-Financial assistance metrics were updated April 27, 2018 to reflect changes submitted by Washington, please see the state-level PUF for more information.
+Financial assistance metrics were updated April 2018 and August 2018 to reflect changes submitted by Washington and California, respectively.
+Please see the state-level PUF for more information.

 Totals may not sum to 100% due to rounding.

 Other Race includes multiracial, American Indian/Alaska Native, and Native Hawaiian/Pacific Islander.

 Other household income includes plan selections for which consumers were not requesting financial assistance, incomes below 100% FPL, incomes above 400% FPL, and unknown income.
 Please see the public use file for more information.